Skparab1/javascript-inkball/README.md

       - sometimes the ball doesn't make the line disappear and does not change direction at all.

   - getting into hole
-    - works
+    - says you win when ball goes into correct hole.
-    - tells when ball gets in wrong hole
+    - tells when ball gets in wrong hole.

 fyi i'm using the processing editor for this project